When the Sea Change crew is making bouquets at the farm, we talk a lot about color. It’s a running joke of ours that I don’t like colorful bouquets.

-But, it *is* true that I often complain about certain color combinations being “too much” for me.
-And, when left to my own devices, I tend to choose pretty reserved color palettes for myself.
+When left to my own devices, I tend to choose pretty strict color palettes for myself.

 So, I’m going to break down how I think about color when I’m working with flowers.

 None of these things are hard-and-fast rules.
-In fact, I’m usually unaware that I’m following “rules” at all when I’m choosing colors.
-Nevertheless, there is theory behind the color combinations that I’m drawn to and the ones that are “too much” for me to look at.
+In fact, I’m usually not thinking about following rules at all when I’m choosing colors.
+Nevertheless, there is theory behind the color combinations that I’m drawn to and the ones that are a bit crazy to look at!

 Let me explain my first color strategy to you this week: using complementary colors.